-Selected financial information concerning the Arena Group (as hereinafter defined) (the "Arena Financial Information") contained in this MD&A is unaudited and has been derived from the unaudited financial statements of the Arena Group for the three months ended March 31, 2016 which have been prepared in accordance with either IFRS or US GAAP.
-Such statements are the responsibility of management of the Arena Group.
+Selected financial information concerning the Arena Group (as hereinafter defined) (the "Arena Financial Information") contained in this MD&A is unaudited and has been derived from the unaudited financial statements of the Arena Group for the three and six months ended June 30, 2016 which have been prepared in accordance with either IFRS or US GAAP.
+Such statements are the responsibility of the management of the Arena Group.
 The Arena Financial Information, including any Arena Group non-GAAP measures contained therein, may not be reconciled to IFRS and so may not be comparable to the financial information of issuers that present their financial information in accordance with IFRS.